Updated

 Step-by-Step: Getting Reimbursed

-Keep a log of business miles driven in your company EV.
-Most company car policies already require this.
-Your employer may use a mileage tracking app, expense system, or simple spreadsheet.
-Only business miles qualify — commuting (home to regular workplace) does not count unless you have a home-based contract.
+Keep a log of business miles.
+Most company car policies already require this; the tooling varies from app to spreadsheet.
+Only business miles qualify — commuting from home to a regular workplace does not count unless the contract is home-based.

 2. Split Home vs Public Charging

-Since March 2026, HMRC allows different rates for home and public charging.
-If you charge at both locations, you can apportion your claim:
+From March 2026, HMRC allows separate rates for home and public charging.
+If both apply, the claim apportions:

-- Home miles × 7p = home charging reimbursement
+- Home miles × 7p = home reimbursement

-- Public miles × 15p = public charging reimbursement
+- Public miles × 15p = public reimbursement

 3. Claim Through Your Employer

-Submit your business mileage claim through your employer's normal expenses process.
-The reimbursement is processed through payroll but is not taxable and does not appear as earnings on your P11D — provided it's at or below the advisory rate.
+Submit the mileage claim through the normal expenses process.
+The reimbursement runs through payroll but is not taxable and does not appear as earnings on the P11D — provided it sits at or below the advisory rate.

 4. Switch to an Off-Peak Tariff

-To maximise the gap between your actual cost and the HMRC rate, switch to an EV tariff:
+To widen the gap between actual cost and the HMRC rate, switch to an EV tariff:

 | Tariff | Off-Peak Rate | Your Cost Per Mile | Surplus vs HMRC 7p |